Nyxvectar/Nyxvectar/README.md

 ## Welcome!
 Here is Nyxvectar 😉

-I'm **Nyxvectar**, ~a ordinary student~ who is into linux and internet development.
+I'm **Nyxvectar**, ~~an ordinary student~~ who is into linux and internet development.

 - 🌏 Communicating with me in English is recommended.
-- 🛰 Interested in a diversity of things, especially on tech.
+- 🛰 Interested in a diversity of things, especially in tech.
 - 📮 Feel free to talk with me!
-Contacts is at the bottom.
+Contacts are at the bottom.

 ### Technology Stack